bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 - Ethereum-based smart contracts;
 - Stablecoin tied to assets of the protocol;
 - Community-owned Governance token — the value of which grows along with the profit of the protocol and its development;
-- Incentivization mechanisms for the community, including the distribution of protocol’s profits and support of liquidity providers.
+- Incentivization mechanisms for the community, including the distribution of the protocol’s profits and Supporting its liquidity providers of liquidity providers.

 Also, BondAppétit utilizes the best elements of on-chain and off-chain infrastructure to provide a new instrument for diversifying risks and receiving passive income: